 Many employers, in an effort to attract and retain talent, offer to match a certain percentage of the employee’s contribution.
 For example, Starbucks will match a percentage of the first 5 percent of pay the employee contributes to their 401(k) retirement plan.
 After 90 days, employees receive a 100 percent match.

 In other words, after working there 90 days, an employee of the coffee giant who earns $100,000 and contributed $5,000 to their 401(k) would receive an additional $5,000 deposit in the account directly from the company (100 percent match on a $5,000 contribution.)
 Anything the employee deposited above the 5 percent threshold would not receive a match.

 Even if you have high-interest credit card debt, it is preferable in almost all cases to contribute the maximum amount your company will match.
 The reason is simple math: If you are paying 20 percent on a credit card and your company is matching you dollar-for-dollar (a 100 percent return), you are going to end up poorer by paying off the debt.
 Factor in the tax-deferred gains generated by the 401(k) plan and the disparity becomes even larger.

-Employer matching contributions up to 6 percent of an employee’s pre-tax salary are not included in the annual contribution limit.
+Employer matching contributions of an employee’s pre-tax salary are not included in the annual elective salary deferral contribution limit, but in the overall contribution limit.